TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Sample Applications/RESTful Service/index.md

 linkTitle: "RESTful Service"
 weight: 5
 description: >
-  RESTful Services API for querying against TIBCO Graph Database
+  This application illustrates how to use RESTful Services API for querying TIBCO® Graph Database
 ---

 ## Create TGDB Connection